 Help your child brush his or her own teeth until 7 to 8 years of age.
 Allow the child to watch you brush, and follow the same brushing pattern to reduce missed spots.

-Avoid foods and treats that increase tooth decay like hard or sticky candies, fruit leather, and sweetened drinks and juice.
+Limit foods and treats that increase tooth decay.
+This includes hard or sticky candies, fruit leather, and sweetened drinks and juice.
 Offer fruit rather than juice.
-The fiber in fruit tends to scrape the teeth clean, while juice just exposes the teeth to sugar.
+The fiber in fruit tends to scrape the teeth clean.
+Juice just exposes the teeth to sugar.

 Reviewed Date: 09-03-2015